Νοέμβριος 20, 2023

 The monitoring period was 17:35 - 18:50.

-Participants were Kathy, Carolyn, Christie, and Cristy (welcome !).
+Participants were Kathy, Carolyn, Christie, Amy, and Cristy (welcome !).

 Environmental conditions at the main ponds at sunset: